jhdrn/myra/README.md

         // The name of the component
         name: 'MyComponent',

-        // The initial model (see 'Model' below)
+        // The initial state and optional tasks (see 'State' and 'Task' below)
         init: ...,

         // An optional Update function to call when the component is mounted.